PlumpMath/Gimbal/readme.md

 This is just a prototype project to get started (again) with WebGL.
 With proof of concept & competence of the tools and techniques can then move onto more interesting projects.
 3D games and whatever else.

+### how to player
+**at alpha**
+- control ship1 with the left and right arrow keys to rotate, the up arrow key to apply thrust

+- at the moment the other ship with whatever the x, c, and v keys are on the dvorak keyboard.  i'll fix this later today.

 ### ttd

 - Start using this http://twgljs.org/docs/, after learn low level stuff well enough to comprehend its usefulness